BasicComputation/x64-lecture/A12 - Paging.md

 Access to pages is restricted, the operating system sets up tables in RAM that holds information about which pages a program have access to.
 Every page has a combination of permissions: read/write/execute, and more.

-A sequence of pages with the same permissions are called a memory segment.
+An array of pages with the same permissions are called a memory segment.

-An address a program sees is most likely not the actual address in RAM. <br>
+An address a program access is most likely not the actual address in RAM. <br>
 Addresses are translated into the real address by the information in the page tables. <br>
 See ‘virtual memory’.